Xanthonus/espresso_logbook/README.md

 * Barista Hustle Tamper
 * IMS basket and showerscreen

+## Lets talk Water
+Water makes a huge difference in espresso taste and it’s a factor in why you may have a different experience from one setup to another.

+For the majority of the year, I used a BWT Penguin 2.7L Water Pitcher with OEM 1 Magnesium Mineralizing Filters [https://www.wholelattelove.com/products/bwt-penguin-2-7-l-water-pitcher].

+During the end of the Olympia: Yabitu Koba Natural I switched to Lotus Water [https://lotuscoffeeproducts.com/].
+Lotus water is a way to play with the minerals in your water and allow you to achieve different flavors depending on which minerals you use and how much.
+For this method, I use distilled water and then add the Lotus minerals to it.
+This adds an additional layer to achieving the same results as I have.
+What I will add here is what I believe is the best combination of minerals and possibly if it makes sense an interesting combination.

+Olympia: Yabitu Koba Natural: 2 drops Magnesium | 11 drops Sodium

 ## 2022 Logbook
 Since Im starting this logbook during 2022 I will miss sadly some of the fidelity of this log year.